How to Visit Antarctica?

-We offer four types of air-cruises, each offering you a something different for your Antarctica trip.
+We offer four types of air-cruises, each offering you something different for your Antarctica trip.

 Finding the right expedition to Antarctica also means looking into the value of your trip.
 Antarctica is one of the most remote travel destinations in the world.
 Getting there is an investment of time, energy, and, of course, money.
-Different companies have different models, but we believe that cruising Antarctica on a small ship packs a lot of value.
+Different companies have different models, but we believe that cruising Antarctica on a small ship adds value.

 - Guest to Guide Ratio: Antarctica expedition guides are some of the most exciting people around.
-We have 12 per departure.
 Imagine spending your time in Antarctica with an expert in glaciers, snowshoeing with someone who has climbed Everest, or an Oceanographer who knows the secrets of migrating whales; that’s the crew who will travel with you.
+We have 12 guides per departure.

 - No Waiting in Line: The rules for landing in Antarctica only allow 100 people to disembark at once.
 Having a ship with only 75 guests on it means you don’t wait in a group to set foot on land; you just put your boots on and get outside.

 - Flexibility: Antarctica is one place where you are totally at the whims of mother nature; that is part of the adventure.
 For Antarctica21, operating on a small scale affords us more flexibility, which is an operational advantage.
 For example, if there is inclement weather, we can react faster and move to a different daily plan quicker by being small.

 How do I prepare for travel to Antarctica?

 Traveling to Antarctica also means planning your travel way ahead of time.
 International flights, visas, travel insurance – it’s all a part of the planning process.
 Here’s help on how to plan the perfect Antarctic expedition!